 Mud is the most important particle size component to monitor given that fine grained particles provide a larger surface area to which contaminants bind.
-The sites beneath the mussel farm, and in the shipping channels adjacent to the Ore Jetty, are the deepest and are expected to yield sediments with a higher mud fraction than elsewhere in the Bay (Figure 5.2).
-The 2012, 2013 and 2014 sampling confirms these expectations, with the highest proportion of mud recorded in the sediments in the vicinity of the Ore Jetty, multipurpose quay, the mussel farms and the Yacht Club Basin (Figure 5.3, Figure 5.4, & Figure 5.5).
+The sites beneath the mussel farm, and in the shipping channels adjacent to the Ore Jetty, are the deepest and are expected to yield sediments with a higher mud fraction than elsewhere in the Bay.
+Long term sampling confirms these expectations, with the highest proportion of mud recorded in sediments in the vicinity of the Ore Jetty, multipurpose quay, the mussel farms and the Yacht Club Basin (Figure 6.2).
 The remainder of sites in Big Bay had a relatively moderate to low mud content and Langebaan Lagoon had very low mud content in all recent surveys.